Mad0cha/Mad0cha/README.md

 <!-- Presentation -->
 <h2>Hi, I'm Madalena!👋 </h2>

-### I'm a Master's Student in Cognitive Science @ [University of Lisbon](https://mcicog.edu.ciencias.ulisboa.pt/)
+### I'm a Master's Student in [Cognitive Science](https://mcicog.edu.ciencias.ulisboa.pt/?lang=en) and an Assistant Researcher at [NLX](https://nlx.di.fc.ul.pt/)
-who’s highly interested in exploring the intersection between the human mind and technology, with a focus on improving the human experience through areas such as Human-Computer Interaction, Neuroscience, and Artificial Intelligence.
+currently working on my master thesis, who’s highly interested in exploring the intersection between the human mind and technology, with a focus on improving the human experience through areas such as Human-Computer Interaction, Neuroscience, and Artificial Intelligence.